(Evelyn) Nahyeon Kim

 Saige Research Inc. Feb 2021 - Aug 2021

-Supervised by Dr. (Prof.) Frank Chongwoo Park, Engaged in pattern recognition and Optical Character Recognition (OCR) research and customized various supervised OCR models with multifaceted experiments.
+Supervised by Prof. Frank Chongwoo Park, Engaged in pattern recognition and Optical Character Recognition (OCR) research and customized various supervised OCR models with multifaceted experiments.